 At Lazy Susan our preference is metal garden furniture but we have been in this industry for many years now and can appreciate the pros and cons of different materials.
 We don't sell wood but we still love it and many of us own pieces made from it.

-Instead of replacing your old weathered Wooden Outdoor Furniture, why not simply sand the surface smooth, apply a coat of primer and repaint to create a brand-new looking piece of garden furniture?
+So, instead of replacing your old weathered wooden dining set or bench, why not simply sand the surface smooth, apply a coat of primer and repaint it to create a brand-new-looking piece of garden furniture?

 It sounds simple when I say it like that but trust me you don’t need to be a master craftsman to tackle a DIY project like this.
 Plus, there are some great specialist paints on the market that can give you a professional finish and bring that old timber back to life.

 So, if you have some old wooden garden chairs that have seen better days?
 Maybe the paint is peeling paint, or worse, the wood is chipped or splintered wood?
 Then don’t worry, unless you have some serious rot, it can be repainted and revived.